micrometreuk/micrometreuk.github.io/README.md

 **Due to Gitea using port 22 by default, we need configure ssh setings for the user's home**

-Start with copying the ssh config loacted in the repository /file/config to user' home.
+Start with copying the ssh config loacted in the repository /file/config to user's home.

 Clone the soure repository.